Jobsy/clinic-finder/README.md

 >      docker-compose up
 >   ```
 >   This command will start the application and display the container logs in the terminal.
 To stop the application, press Ctrl-C
-> 4. Start the application using Docker Compose:
+> 5. Start the application using Docker Compose:
 >   ```bash
 >      docker-compose up
 >   ```
-> 5. You can also run Docker Compose in detached mode using the -d flag:
+> 6. You can also run Docker Compose in detached mode using the -d flag:
 >   ```bash
 >      docker-compose up -d
 >   ```
-> 5. This command will start the application in the background and return control to the terminal.
+> 7. This command will start the application in the background and return control to the terminal.
 To stop the application, run:
 >   ```bash
 >      docker-compose down
 >   ```
->   This command will stop and remove the containers, networks, and volumes created by docker-compose up
+>   This command will stop and remove the containers, networks, and volumes created by docker-compose up That's it!
+Once they've completed these steps, you should be able to access the application by navigating to http://localhost:3000 in your web browser

 ## Testing
 The application includes a suite of Jest tests that can be run using the following command: